kaspanet/rusty-kaspa/README.md

 <h1>Kaspa On Rust</h1>

 Welcome to the Rust-based implementation of the Kaspa full-node and its ancillary libraries.
-This Alpha release serves as a drop-in replacement to the established <a href="https://github.com/kaspanet/kaspad">Golang node</a> (once the rust rewrite is completed), introducing developers to the possibilities of Rust in the Kaspa network's context.
+The contained node release serves as a drop-in replacement to the established <a href="https://github.com/kaspanet/kaspad">Golang node</a> and to date is the recommended node software for the Kaspa network, introducing developers to the possibilities of Rust in the Kaspa network's context.

 We invite developers and blockchain enthusiasts to collaborate, test, and optimize our Rust implementation.
 Each line of code here is an opportunity to contribute to the open-source blockchain movement, shaping a platform designed for scalability and speed without compromising on decentralization.

-Your feedback, contributions, and issue reports will be integral to evolving this codebase from its Alpha phase into a mature and reliable node in the Kaspa network.
+Your feedback, contributions, and issue reports will be integral to evolving this codebase and continuing its maturity as a reliable node in the Kaspa network.

 ## Installation
   <details>